Movie locations around the world part 3

-Sean Connery travels across the Bosphorus by ferry with Üsküdar and Maiden’s Tower in the background.
+The second Bond movie From Russia with Love has a lot of scenes in Istanbul.
+James Bond (Sean Connery) travels across the Bosphorus by ferry with Üsküdar and Maiden’s Tower in the background.
 I did the same 50 years later, and noticed that a lot more buildings has been constructed since then!

 Anton Corbijn directed this black&white movie about the life of Ian Curtis.
 The lead singer of Joy Division ended his life on May 18, 1980.
 The address was 77 Barton Street, which is also the location of his home in the movie.

 Ian Curtis was buried at the Macclesfield Cemetery, in reality as well as in the movie.
 His small tombstone is a bit difficult to find, but it has the inscription “Love will tear us apart”.

 Several movies and music videos have been filmed at the VLA observatory in New Mexico, but the most iconic is arguably Contact.
 Here is Ellie Arroway (Jodie Foster) visiting one of the antennas.
 There is a small exhibition at the VLA with images from the film production.

 Washington Monument features as a romantic backdrop to Ellie Arroway (Jodie Foster) and Palmer Joss (Matthew McConaughey) as they discuss science versus religion on a walk.